matthewdeanmartin/jiggle_version/README.rst

 An opinionated library has an opinion about the right way to do it.
 That said, if the library can discover existing conventions, it should discover them and use them.
+If you don’t like it, see the end for competing opinionated libraries and their philosophy, such as vcs-tag-only, regex-more-regex-all-day-regex.

 The following contraints enable “drop in and go”